 For Other Shelters

 OHS provides these resources to assist our fellow animal welfare organizations and shelters with the many issues that arise when organizing and operating an animal shelter or rescue.
-Disclaimer: the content of external websites are beyond OHS's control.

 CDC: Healthy Pets, Healthy People